- Benefits of the Renegade Row

 The closer together you place your feet, the more challenging the exercise will be.
 Conversely, the greater the width of your feet, the easier the exercise will be.
 Aim to keep your feet hip to shoulder width apart.

 Set up the weights so they are directly underneath your shoulders.
 Your shoulders, elbows and wrists should be stacked on top of each other.
 Do not position the weights so they are underneath your chest (closer together) as this will make it impossible to execute the rows with proper form.

-When you are performing the rowing motion, think about using the muscles in your mid/upper back to move your shoulder blade towards your spine and down towards your opposite hip.
+When you are performing the rowing motion, think about using the muscles in your mid and upper back to move your shoulder blade in towards your spine and down towards your opposite hip.
 When you are returning the weight to the starting position, your shoulder blade should move in the reverse direction.
 Many people make the mistake of not allowing their shoulder blade to move.
 Do not forget about your shoulder blade on your non-working side.
-On the non-working side, I like to keep my shoulder blade slightly retracted and slightly downwardly rotated.
+On the non-working side, I like to keep the shoulder blade slightly retracted and slightly downwardly rotated.
 You can pretend that you are trying to gently tuck your shoulder blade into your back pant pocket on the opposite side.
-Keep it there for the duration of the set as this will add stability to the non-rowing side.
+Keep it there for the duration of the set as this will add stability to the non-working side.

 When you perform each row, your form should resemble that of a bent-over row.
-You should initiate the pull with the muscles in your mid/upper back, not your arms.
+Initiate the pull with the muscles in your mid and upper back, not your arms.
 Think about leading with your elbow rather than leading with your hand and using your arm to do the work.
-Your forearms should remain in a vertical position.
+Your forearm should remain in a vertical position.
 Many people perform their row so it resembles a poorly executed biceps curl and while in a horizontal position.
-Your elbows should remain close to your sides and should not flare out.
-Your rowing motion should end when your elbows are around the height of your sides.
-Do not allow your elbows to travel well past your sides.
+Your elbow should remain close to your sides and should not flare out.
+Your rowing motion should end when your elbow is around the height of your side, or slightly past.
+Do not allow your elbow to travel well past your side.